Fake Rumors Suck: Will the Real RX 6000 Please Stand Up?

 The good news is that AMD at least has some RX 6000 graphics card coming that looks like they will be fairly competitive with the RTX 3080.
 But we have lots of disclaimers: AMD could have cherry-picked the tests to show scenarios where it does relatively better.
 The test platforms were not the same (i9-9900K vs. Ryzen 9 5900X).
 Drivers are not yet finalized.
 And we still don't know which GPU AMD showed.

-Regarding that last point, one take (my take) is AMD would show its highest-performance option.
-Others think AMD is sandbagging and showing off a GPU that's a step down from the rumored RX 6900 XT.
+Regarding that last point, one take (my take) is AMD would show its highest-performance option, meaning the RX 6900 XT.
+Others think AMD is sandbagging and showing off a GPU that's a step down from the rumored RX 6900 XT, i.e. the RX 6800 XT or even RX 6800.
 The only people who actually know which GPU was used aren't talking (yet).

 But now we have a veritable flood of performance leaks and benchmark results, none of which can be fully confirmed.
 The results look good!
 Except, they look almost too good, considering AMD's own performance tease.
 Most of these rumors and supposed benchmarks fall into the category of stories amounting to, "My best friend's sister's boyfriend's uncle knows this guy who has an RX 6800 XT, and he says..."
 Again, what drivers are these cards using?
 What GPU are they running?
 Take a few spoonfuls of salt, in other words.